LazarRazvan/IoT/README.md

 ## Scenarios

+### Scenario1

+This project focuses on maximizing the use of solar energy by intelligently managing power consumption.
+By monitoring the active power reported by a Huawei inverter, this system triggers a smart switch to heat up water only when there is sufficient solar energy production, ensuring minimal reliance on the grid.

 ### Scenario2

 This project combines Internet of Things (IoT) technology with a user-friendly web interface to provide a seamless home automation experience.
 With a visual representation of your home plan, you can easily control and monitor lights in different rooms by simply clicking on them.